TerraformersMC/Biolith/README.md

 to update here, the following features are present:

 * From v1.2.0-alpha.1, Biolith supports all four major mod loaders!
+* From v2.0.0-alpha.1, biome placement and surface rules can be added via datapacks.

 * Place an Overworld, Nether, or End biome at a specified noise point.
+* Remove a vanilla/datapack Overworld, Nether, or End biome from all noise points.
 * Replace an Overworld, Nether, or End biome entirely or in part.
 * Add a sub-biome to an Overworld, Nether, End, or modded biome.
 * (End biome placement uses custom noise and is only available in 1.20+.)